In This Article

 DNA testing on burnt remains is possible if there are bone fragments left.
 Experts can extract DNA from these fragments and conduct tests on them.

-But in some cremation cases, the bones left behind are turned into a fine powder.
+However, in some cremation cases, the bones left behind turn into a fine powder.
 This process is known as pulverization.2 Pulverization makes DNA extraction a challenge.

 It lowers the chances of securing a DNA sample.
 Without bone fragments, a successful DNA test may be impossible.